-So much love for masala chai.
-This nourishing, aromatic drink with warming spices is another Ayurvedic classic, just like golden milk turmeric latte.
+I have so much love for masala chai.
+This nourishing, aromatic drink with warming spices is an Ayurvedic classic, just like golden milk turmeric latte.

 Masala chai means spiced tea and dates back to ancient India.